apollographql/apollo-link-rest/README.md

 // Other necessary imports...

 // Create a RestLink for the REST API
-// If you are using multiple link types, restLink should go first. const restLink = new RestLink({
+// If you are using multiple link types, restLink should go before httpLink,
+// as httpLink will swallow any calls that should be routed through rest! const restLink = new RestLink({
   uri: 'https://swapi.co/api/',
 });